 A love it or hate it kind of deal, I thought it was overwhelming and captivating.
 The highlights of the film are a handful of stream-of-consciousness scenes, very imaginative and totally batshit crazy!
 The stargate sequence in 2001: A Space Odyssey is the best comparison I could come up with.
 Also there is a segment in the zoo which is very memorable.

 To me, what holds Altered States back from being a masterpiece is the familiar path of taking an experiment too far, and that's been done before.

 Favorite quote: "She prefers the senseless pain we inflict on each other, to the pain we would otherwise inflict on ourselves.
 But I'm not afraid of solitary pain".

 The Beyond (1981)

 Dubbed in English, my first foray into the world of Lucio Fulci, Italian horror director.
 Many have called this his best film and named it a cult classic.
 I was left with more questions than answers.
 Why does this guy keep shooting at the body of zombies, when he knows they only die from head shots?
 Why are the police not called?
 The story doesn't make sense, maybe it's a nightmare?
 Why doesn't the guy move when he sees the spiders are crawling on him?
 Who knocked over the acid onto the woman in the morgue?
 It is suspenseful, atmospheric, and genuinely creepy.
 The gore-filled murder sequences are at times unwatchable, especially the spider eating a guy's face.
 The effects are well-done, but I personally prefer a more restrained approach to horror that has more characterization.
 The gore genre is more about the effects than the characters.
-Was quite enjoyable, but I'll pass on splatter movies in future.
+Was quite enjoyable, though.

 As another reviewer writes, the cast are just there to be killed in various gore soaked ways.
 The film has a haunting ending, which stays with you.